Design study · 2026

 Design narrative

-The project is organized as three stone volumes drawn along a single line, sheltering a continuous interior court.
-Concrete is left raw inside; outside, the stone is locally sourced and cut to a single dimension to read as a continuous mass.
+The project is organized as three stone volumes drawn along a single line, with a glazed living-room slot centered between them.
+The flanking volumes are solid limestone, hand-cut to a single dimension so they read as a continuous mass; the center is opened to the long horizon, framing the landscape from inside.
 Glazing is set deep into the stone walls, which serve as both structure and shade — interior temperatures hold steady through the long Mediterranean summer without active cooling.
-Circulation is deliberately slow: every passage is a threshold, every threshold a moment of compression and release.
+A dry-stone retaining wall holds back the meadow at the foot of the building.
 The result is a house that is read first as a piece of the site, and only second as architecture.

 Project details